bragg-about-systems/bas-inception/README.md

 // for example, in a controller:
 $inception = $this->getServiceLocator()->get('inception.creator');

-// Pass in your data array and your config array into initialize method
+// Pass in your data array and your config array into the initialize method
-// It will return an EntityInception object to be able to inspect the objects values.
+// It will return an EntityInception object to be able to inspect the object values.
 $entity_inception = $inception->initialize($data, $config);

 // To get your entities just call getEntity()